amine-sakka/matrixfact/README.md

 pip install -r requirements.txt
 ```

-or you can install theme individually
+or you can install theme individually.
-to install pandas
+To install pandas
 ```
 pip install pandas
 ```
-to install csv
+To install csv
 ```
 pip install csv
 ```

-to install numpy
+To install numpy
 ```
 pip install numpy
 ```